flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 Most of the I/O available is linked in the **Peripheral Bus**.
 It's only 32 bits wide, which is enough to transfer simple information at a normal pace.
 It has access to the main RAM as well.

 The D-pad, joystick and buttons are handled by a unique chip referred to as **'System Control' or SysCon**.
-This is a common codename in Sony's hardware and it deals with interfacing many internal components – in this case, only the physical buttons.
+This is a common codename in Sony's hardware, and it deals with interfacing many internal components - in this case, only the physical buttons.

 ### External interfaces

 The console features a good amount of connections [@io-edepot]:

-- **802.11b WiFi**: either connects to a hub or operates in 'ad hoc' mode to talk to nearby PSPs.
+- **802.11b Wi-Fi**: either connects to a hub or operates in 'ad hoc' mode to talk to nearby PSPs.
 This is similar to what the [Nintendo DS](nintendo-ds#freedom-of-interaction) offered.
 - **USB 2.0**: for accessories or to plug the console into a computer.
 In the case of the latter, the PSP is recognised as a mass storage device, providing access to the memory stick.
 - **IrDA**: stands for 'Infrared Data Association', similar to what a TV remote uses to change the channel.
 Before the release of the PSP, the infrared protocol was popular for transferring multimedia between a camera/phone and the computer.
 As for the PSP, however, the IrDA port went bluntly ignored.
   - As tends to happen, Sony removed it with the second revision of the PSP (2000).